-Why is rain sometimes falling as a light refreshing mist and other times as an all drenching waterfall?
+Isn’t rain fascinating?!
+Sometimes it falls as a light refreshing mist and other times as an all drenching waterfall.
 The formation of rainfall is affected by all scales, from the smallest microphysical processes to the large scale atmospheric circulation.
 Further, it is in itself affecting these processes, which makes it a very intricate phenomenon to study.
-In this research field, we study two main topics: (i) global assessments of rainfall at coarse scales where the focus is mainly on the volume of rainfall, and (ii) regional analysis of small scale extreme events.
-Both topics employ remote sensing data for assessing the current climate and important processes, and both address changes in rainfall in a warming climate.
+In this research field, we study two main topics: (i) the use of remote sensing to improve assessment of rainfall at both the global scale for hydrological modeling and at small kilometer scale to study extreme events, and (ii) changes in hydrometeorological extremes at local and global scale.

 Remote analysis of land and satellite radar precipitation results in far better spatial coverage and often higher resolution than traditional station observations.
-Long data series with improved quality in different parts of the world means new opportunities to study rainfall systems focusing on their tracking (tracking).
-Radar and satellite data studies can thus provide a deeper understanding of precipitation extremes and how they are affected by external conditions such as changed temperature, humidity or circulation patterns.
+Long data series with improved quality in different parts of the world means new opportunities to for mapping rainfall quantities, but also to study individual rainfall systems in more detail.
+Radar and satellite data studies can thereby provide a deeper understanding of precipitation extremes and how they are affected by external conditions such as changed temperature, humidity or circulation patterns.

 Hydrometeorological extremes on a global scale